gepheum/skir-cc-gen/README.md

 ### Equality and hashing

-Soia structs and enums are equality comparable and hashable.
+Skir structs and enums are equality comparable and hashable.

 ```c++
 absl::flat_hash_set<User> user_set;